 The Christmas in Carefree festival at the Carefree Desert Gardens includes a snow village with Santa, a parade, a fireworks display, train rides, an outdoor Christmas Market, pet parade, carolers, choirs, and more.

-Residents and business owners in Maricopa with lights and holiday decor in their yards or outside of their businesses may register until 5 p.m. on December 1.
+Residents and business owners in Maricopa with lights and holiday decor in their yards or outside of their businesses may register to be judged.
 Judging takes place in these categories: Best Theme; Best Light Show; Best Use of Color; Best on Parade ($300 cash prize); Residents' Choice ($300 cash prize); and Best Business.
-Everyone is invited to visit Maricopa during the judging period and after the winners are announced (on the website) on December 20 to enjoy the community holiday spirit.
+Everyone is invited to visit Maricopa during the judging period and after the winners are announced (on the website) on December 20.

 Take a train ride through more than 100,000 lights and a variety of holiday displays that turn the McCormick-Stillman Railroad Park in Scottsdale into a winter wonderland.
 Free admission; small charge for train ride and carousel.

-This Christmas event at Freestone Park in Gilbert includes a 12k run, 6k run/walk, and 1.2k run/walk for families and kids, with Christmas carolers at every k.
+This Christmas event at Freestone Park in Gilbert includes a 12k run, 6k run/walk, and 1.2k run/walk for families and kids, with Christmas carolers along the way.
 Strollers and leashed pets are welcomed on the course.
 All 6k and 12k participants receive Christmas stockings (running socks) and a finisher's medal.
-Wear your Christmas outfits, because Santa has gifts under the tree for the best-dressed pets and their owners, most spirited families, and best-decorated entries.
+Wear your Christmas outfits and you might be awarded a prize.
 Proceeds support all participating rescues and Maricopa County Animal Care & Control.

 Bring your mittens and a snow tube; grab your friends and neighbors and join the fun at Mother Nature’s Farm in Gilbert.
 The $10 admission for kids includes all-day snow-hill privileges, the hayride, maze, air bounce, and animals; adults cost $5 each to tag along.